Tyger Tyger, burning bright,

 The Water Tiger: 1966 and 2022

 These Tigers are curious and independent-minded, but are more reflective, and tend to have very good interpersonal relationships compared with other Tigers who can struggle with other people at close quarters, and in consequence sometimes experience loneliness.
 They are more family-oriented and like a quiet and peaceful family life.
 Though they are outwardly confident, they may be more prone to indecision than other tigers.
-These Tigers tend to keep family and work seperate and try to never take work home.
+These Tigers tend to keep family and work separate and try to never take work home.
 They often don’t say much but in general are known for being considerate and sympathetic to their loved ones.

 Water Tigers are as ambitious as other tigers, but they need a settled home life to thrive professionally, and they also tend to be stubborn and resistant to listening to advice and learning from others which then works against them.